AnyDSL/MimIR/docs/dev.md

 void foo(const Def* def) {
     if (auto mut = def->isa_mut()) {
         // mut of type Def* - const has been removed!
-        // This gives give you access to the non-const methods that only make sense for mutable: auto var = mut->var();
+        // This gives give you access to the non-const methods that only make sense for mutables: auto var = mut->var();
         auto stub = mut->stub(world, type, debug)
         // ...